 Popular Dry Goods built a 1-level (51,800 square foot) anchor on the west end of the complex, with the original Popular re-opening as a (Furrs) Food Emporium.
 The revitalized, open-air shopping hub was re-dedicated on November 17, 1988.
 As part of its renewal, the complex was renamed NORTHPARK MALL.

-The renovation had been done at the same time that a major rival was being completed.
-SUNLAND PARK MALL {8.3 miles southwest, in El Paso} was dedicated in August 1988.
+The renovation had been done at the same time that a major rival was being dedicated.
+SUNLAND PARK MALL {8.3 miles southwest, in El Paso} opened in August 1988.
 NORTHPARK was soon in a second downward spiral.
 Eventually, its nationally-known stores would close and be replaced by mom & pop-type tenants...or vacant space.
-A succession of owners would defer maintenance, leaving the center to deteriorate.
+A succession of owners deferred maintenance.

 By the turn of the century, the original cinema, which had been divided into a 2-screen venue in June 1978, was vacant.
 J.C.
 Penney's space was leased briefly as a natural history museum.
 The Popular store was shuttered on November 6, 1995.
 (Furrs) Food Emporium closed on August 7, 2001.